How to Stop Hurting Those You Love: Insights From Therapy

 The American Psychological Association identifies certain persistent patterns of thought and behavior as personality disorders.
 These long-term mental health disorders can interfere with a person’s ability to have stable and successful relationships.
 Some personality disorders could increase your likelihood of behaving badly toward relationship partners:

-How can you learn to treat the people you love better?
+How can you learn to treat the feelings of the people you love better?

 Several strategies can help you improve your approach to relationships.
 Here are a few techniques you can try: